 Following an assessment, Mike will provide self-management and exercise advice, refer on or request further investigations if needed and offer joint injections in line with evidenced based practice.

-Rod and Jean are our Wellbeing and Self Care Co-ordinators offering 1:1 support to help patients manage the things that affect health and wellbeing such as:
+Rod and Jean offer 1:1 support to help patients (age 18 and over) manage the things that affect health and wellbeing such as:

 Low mood, anxiety and depression